 Disclaimer: We may be compensated through the affiliate links in this post, but all opinions are our own.
 Read more here.

-Puzzles are a great way to learn new words and work on motor skills.
+Puzzles are a great playroom idea because of the way they help kids learn new words and work on motor skills.
 At first, your baby will love to see all the colors, shapes and pictures.
-The next step is playing with the pieces, then pulling everything apart until finally they will be able to put them all back together.
+The next step is playing with the pieces, then pulling everything apart until finally, they will be able to put them all back together.
 I like to look specifically for wood puzzles that either have handles or are very thick and can easily be taken out and put back into the puzzle.

 We have both stackable cups and stackable boxes.
 These are one of those inexpensive toys that is in continual use.
 You can use them for their intended purpose, which is to stack them, but most likely as your toddler grows, they will get very creative.
 L has used them as everything from sailboats for her Minnie Mouse doll to hats for stuffed animals and cups at a tea party.
 An excellent open-ended toy.